21 essential tips for taking stellar holiday photos

 10. Add a little sparkle

 So simple, yet so effective: Use candles and light to create an interesting background.
-Out out-of-focus lights can add interesting sparkles and orbs behind your subject.
+Out-of-focus lights can add interesting sparkles and orbs behind your subject.

 11. Variety is the spice of life